srevenant/ovpn-tool/README.md

 	chmod 755 /etc/openvpn/update-resolv-conf
 	cp vpnstart ~/bin

-## Setup MacOS/Darwin Host

-	brew install openvpn gpg
-	cp update-resolv-conf /etc/openvpn/update-resolv-conf
-	chmod 755 /etc/openvpn/update-resolv-conf
-	cp vpnstart ~/bin

 ## Setup A key

 	mkdir ~/.ovpn

-Put your key and files in this location.
-Supports multiple keys, with the key/token name being the {name}.ovpn (in all cases replace {name} with your key name, such as 'prod').
+Put your config and files in this location.
+Supports multiple config, with the config/token name being the {name}.ovpn.

-create {name}.auth formatted as:
+### Setup secured auth delegation

+You can configure an encrypted passfile using GPG.
+First, create a base file such as `onelogin.auth` and format it as:

 	username
 	password%{OTP}

-The %{OTP} section will be replaced with your one time password for MFA, at each run time.
+Of course with your username and password.
+The %{OTP} section will be replaced with your one time password for MFA each time it is run.

-Encrypt the resulting file with the following (use a strong pass phrase):
+Then encrypt this file with a strong passphrase (multiple character types, over 32 chars in length):

-	gpg -c {name}.auth
+	gpg -c onelogin.auth

-Add to {name}.ovpn:
+Add to your configuration ({name}.ovpn)

 	auth-user-pass {name}.auth
 	up /etc/openvpn/update-resolv-conf